CenkAk/CenkAk/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning C# and Python
-- 🤔 I’m looking for help with internship
 - 📫 How to reach me: cenkakcadogan@gmail.com
 - 😄 Pronouns: he/him